The customer feedback loop consists of many moving parts:

 (Check out this article for more on the subject of why a changelog tool can help communicate updates.)

 An official changelog is easy for support, marketing, and anyone else to just link to when needed.
 The interface is easy to use for anyone regardless of whether they’re a developer or not.

 A changelog isn’t only for existing customers.
 A public changelog also serves as a marketing tool.

 Which customer wouldn’t like a company that actively builds what their users want?

 By communicating your progress to the world, potential customers will also see it.
-If they’re doing research about which solution to pick, your transparency and velocity will stand out.
+They’re likely doing research about which solution to pick.
+Your transparency and velocity will stand out.

 - Learn more about our Changelog feature

-- Have a peek at our Changelog entry about the Changelog (hehe)
+- Have a peek at our Changelog entry about the Changelog (a little meta, right?)

 - Read the help article about Changelog

 - Contact us with any questions or concerns